mikechen66/Operating-Systems/Android/README.md

 ## Major Sub-repositories

-There are 5 major sub-repositories in the ASOP directory.
+There are five major sub-repositories respectively to correspond with the five languages in the ASOP directory.
+Please have a look at the weblinks as follows.

 platform_frameworks_base (Java)